nicatmrdli/Calculator/README.md

 # NEEZYCalculator
-u might need InteliJ IDEA to run this program
+you might need InteliJ IDEA to run this program.